FAQ

 Do NOT wear jewelry, as it poses a safety hazard and can damage equipment.

-Pole and aerial arts come with inherent risks, but safety is always my top priority.
-I use a professional-grade circus rig to ensure stability and reliability for aerial practice.
-For added protection, I provide an 8-inch crash mat for low-to-the-ground tricks and a 36-inch gymnastics mat for higher moves.
-My pole is securely ceiling-mounted, making it safer than standard tension-mounted poles.
-Whenever we practice inverted tricks or elevated moves, I also provide a pole safety mat for extra cushioning.
+Pole and aerial arts do come with risks, but your safety is always my top priority.
+I use a professional-grade circus rig for aerial work, designed for stability and reliability, along with an 8-inch crash mat for low-to-the-ground skills and a 36-inch gymnastics mat for higher moves.
+The pole is securely ceiling-mounted, offering greater safety than standard tension-mounted options.
+I’m always nearby to spot during inverted tricks or new movements, and I provide a pole safety mat for added protection during these skills.